 For those who know anything about cannabis know there are two main types of strains that provide a different set of effects.
 They are known as indica and sativa strains.
 There is also a third category referred to as hybrid strains.
 As the name suggests, hybrid cannabis is a mixture of both sativa and indica genetics.
+Let’s take a closer look at the Indica vs Sativa discussion.

 A strain is a subspecies of a plant, and there are currently thousands of subspecies of strains within each sativa and indica plant.
 And different countries around the world have thousands of strains unique to their own location and environment.